Where to Buy COVID-19 Vaccine Card Holders and Protectors

-Starting November 4, Los Angeles will join New York City and San Francisco in requiring proof of the COVID-19 vaccine for indoor activities.
-So far, the new ordinance is the strictest proof of vaccine mandate in response to the surge of COVID-19 hospitalizations due to the Delta variant.
-Under the new law, businesses will require people 12 and older to show proof they have received at least one dose of a COVID-19 vaccine to enter indoor facilities including restaurants, museums, salons and many other venues.
+Los Angeles, New York City and San Francisco now have laws requiring proof of the COVID-19 vaccine for indoor activities.
+So far, LA has the strictest proof of vaccination mandate in response to the surge of COVID-19 hospitalizations due to the Delta variant.
+Under the new law, which goes into effect November 4, businesses will require people 12 and older to show proof they have received at least one dose of a COVID-19 vaccine to enter indoor facilities including restaurants, museums, salons and many other venues.
 Health experts say that fully vaccinated individuals carry less of a viral load if exposed to COVID-19 and therefore, make it hard for the virus and infection to spread.
 People across the country are getting their Pfizer vaccine, Moderna vaccine or Johnson & Johnson coronavirus vaccine.

 If you've already gotten your first or second COVID-19 vaccine, it's likely you're left wondering, "How do I carry my vaccine card everywhere I go?"
 Well, the answer is simple: a vaccine card holder.